 The “cell” is the simplest living homeostatic unity with complex characteristics: identity, evolution, time, memory, communication, resilience.
 In general terms the cell can be thought as a simplified molecular ecosystem, where complex living behaviours arise from the interplay between organic and mechano-chemical elements, many of which comes from the environmental context.

 Our lab searches for the ruling biophysical and chemical principles which allow cellular life with a focus on the architecture of the nucleus, the main membrane compartment which transduce information.
-We aim to answer to this question: how does compartment function emerge from macromolecules organisation and mechanical changes?
+We aim to answer to this question: how does compartment shape and function emerge from macromolecules organisation according to physiological/environmental changes?

-We carry out both blue-sky and biomedicine research projects on the macromolecular basis of nuclear remodelling and we develop new tools/methods to reach such goals.
+We carry out both blue-sky and biomedicine research projects on the macromolecular basis of nuclear shape, architecture and remodelling and we develop new tools/methods to reach such goals.
+We use mainly an in-cell structural biology approach.